iiab/iiab/roles/proot_services/README.md

-# Internet in a Box on Android
+# Internet-in-a-Box on Android

-Internet in a Box on Android benefits from the ubiquity of Android smartphones in all the world to reach new communities around the world.
+Internet-in-a-Box (IIAB) on Android means that millions of people worldwide can build their own family libraries, inside their own phones.

-This effort is on it's launching stage so only a limited of apps are supported.
+As of January 2026, these IIAB Apps are supported:

 - Caliber-Web
 - Kiwix